 Steven G. Stransky

-As senior counsel in the firm’s Business Litigation and Privacy & Cybersecurity groups, Steve primarily focuses on advising businesses on complex national and international privacy and information security issues and assisting them in devising strategies to assess and mitigate cybersecurity risks and with maintaining compliance with federal, state, and foreign laws and regulations governing data privacy and security.
+As senior counsel in the firm’s Business Litigation, Privacy & Cybersecurity, and Government Contracts groups, Steve primarily focuses on advising clients on complex national and international privacy and information security issues.
+He assists clients in devising strategies to assess and mitigate cybersecurity risks and with maintaining compliance with federal, state, and foreign laws and regulations governing data privacy and security.
 He provides guidance on regulatory compliance and defends clients’ interests in litigation and government enforcement actions in the areas of data privacy and cybersecurity.
 In addition, Steve assists defense contractors and other private-sector businesses in satisfying cybersecurity standards issued by the federal government and in developing and maintaining insider threat programs.

-Prior to joining Thompson Hine, Steve spent a total of ten years serving in the federal government, including seven years with the U.S. Department of Homeland Security (DHS).
-Steve served for over four years as senior counsel in the DHS Intelligence Law Division in Washington, D.C., where he oversaw the Department’s foreign intelligence, counterintelligence, and cybersecurity intelligence activities, including the production of cybersecurity threat assessments and breach response recommendations for the private sector.
+Prior to joining Thompson Hine, Steve spent a total of 10 years serving in the federal government, including seven years with the U.S. Department of Homeland Security (DHS).
+While at DHS, he served as senior counsel in the Department’s Intelligence Law Division in Washington, D.C., where he oversaw the Department’s foreign intelligence, counterintelligence, and cybersecurity intelligence activities, including the production of cybersecurity threat assessments and data breach response recommendations for the private sector.
 Steve also provided guidance to DHS officials on designing and implementing programs and policies regulating the storage and safeguarding of classified and unclassified information and assisted DHS in designing and implementing an insider threat program in compliance with Executive Order 13587 and other national policies and standards.

-Before relocating to Cleveland, Steve spent a year serving as a deputy legal adviser to the president’s National Security Council, where he counseled White House officials on developing and coordinating a broad range of national security policies and programs, including those concerning defensive cybersecurity response operations; intelligence and surveillance; and information sharing with foreign partners and the private sector.
-He also helped coordinate the development of the government’s litigation strategy for civil and criminal cases related to homeland security operations.
+In addition, Steve was selected to serve as a deputy legal adviser to the president’s National Security Council.
+In this role, he counseled White House officials on developing and coordinating a broad range of national security policies and programs, including on cybersecurity, intelligence and surveillance, and information sharing with foreign partners and the private sector.

 Also an adjunct law professor, Steve teaches courses on topics related to foreign affairs, intelligence activities, and national security law at the Frederick K. Cox International Law Center at Case Western Reserve University School of Law.